vulcand/vulcan/README.md

 // Create http location with the round robin load balancer and two upstreams above location, _ := httploc.NewLocation(rr)

-// Create a proxy handler
+// Create a proxy handler that routes all requests to the same location proxy := vulcan.NewProxy(&route.ConstRouter{
-proxy := vulcan.NewProxy(&route.MatchAll{
     Location: location,
 })